 D13 The Operational Monitoring Programs must be developed in consultation with relevant authorities as identified in Condition D8 of this approval.
 Applicable Applicable Not Applicable Not Applicable D14 The Operational Monitoring Programs must be submitted to the Secretary for approval at least one (1) month prior to the commencement of operation.
 Applicable Applicable Not Applicable Not Applicable D15 Operation must not commence until the Secretary has approved all of the required Operational Monitoring Programs, and all relevant baseline data has been collected.
 Applicable Applicable Not Applicable Not Applicable D16 The Operational Monitoring Programs, as approved by the Secretary, must be implemented for the duration identified in the relevant Operational Monitoring Program or specified by the Secretary, whichever is the greater.
 Applicable Applicable Not Applicable Not Applicable D17 The results of the Operational Monitoring Programs must be submitted to the Secretary, and relevant regulatory authorities, for information in the form of an Operational Monitoring Report at the frequency identified in the relevant Operational Monitoring Program.
 Applicable Applicable Not Applicable Not Applicable D18 Where a relevant OEMP Sub-plan exists, the relevant Operational Monitoring Program may be incorporated into that OEMP Sub-plan.
 Applicable Applicable Not Applicable Not Applicable E1 In addition to the performance outcomes, commitments and mitigation measures specified in the documents listed in Condition A1, all reasonably practicable measures must be implemented to minimise the emission of dust and other air pollutants during the construction and operation of the CSSI.
 Applicable Applicable Applicable Applicable E2 Prior to finalising the detailed design of the CSSI and establishing the ambient air quality monitoring stations required under Condition E24, the Proponent must establish an Air Quality Community Consultative Committee (AQCCC) to provide advice prior to and during the operation of the CSSI.
-The AQCCC must: Applicable Applicable Not Applicable Not Applicable a) be comprised of - i) two representatives from the Proponent and tunnel operator, ii) one representative from each of the relevant councils, whose attendance is only required when considering matters relevant to their respective local government area, i iii) iv) meet at three representatives from each local community adjacent to each ventilation facility whose attendance is only required when considering matters relevant to their respective local area, and whose appointment has been approved by an expression of interest process conducted by the Proponent in consultation with the Secretary, and a Chair who is an independent from the design and construction of the CSSI put forward by the Proponent and approved by the Secretary; the least four (4) times a year, or as otherwise agreed by the Chair and the Secretary; d) p Condition docume quality; and provide advice on the location of the air quality monitoring stations required under on E24, operation environmental management plans and other operation stage ents, compliance tracking reporting, audit reports, or complaints as they relate to air and advice on the dissemination of monitoring results and other information on air quality the West outlets loo The AQC Connex cated ir y comprise the same members of the AQCCC established under CSSI approvals for M4 East and New M5 projects (SSI 6307 and SSI 6788) in relation to the ventilation in Haberfield and St Peters. st operate for up to two (2) years after commencement of operation, or as otherwise cted by the Secretary, in consultation with the Chair.
-E2A respective e limits on of a pollutant discharged from the ventilation outlets must not exceed the specified for that pollutant in Table 3A. ation Outlet Mass Pollutant Concentrations Applicable Applicable Not Applicable Not Applicable
+The AQCCC must: Applicable Applicable Not Applicable Not Applicable a) be comprised of - i) two representatives from the Proponent and tunnel operator, ii) one representative from each of the relevant councils, whose attendance is only required when considering matters relevant to their respective local government area, iii) iv) b) meet a three representatives from each local community adjacent to each ventilation facility whose attendance is only required when considering matters relevant to their respective local area, and whose appointment has been approved by an expression of interest process conducted by the Proponent in consultation with the Secretary, and a Chair who is an independent from the design and construction of the CSSI put forward by the Proponent and approved by the Secretary; at least four (4) times a year, or as otherwise agreed by the Chair and the Secretary; Condit docum quality e advice on the dissemination of monitoring results and other information on air quality the WestConne outlets located in The AQCCC management ay comprise the same members of the AQCCC established under CSSI approvals for x M4 East and New M5 projects (SSI 6307 and SSI 6788) in relation to the ventilation in Haberfield and St Peters.
+Sust operate for up to two (2) years after commencement of operation, or as otherwise ected by the Secretary, in consultation with the Chair.
+E2A respective limits on of a pollutant discharged from the ventilation outlets must not exceed the specified for that pollutant in Table 3A. lation Outlet Mass Pollutant Concentrations Applicable Applicable Not Applicable Not Applicable